YusufHaroon/Movie-Recommendation-System/README.md

 ## 🎬 Movie Recommendation System
-This ML project implements a Content-Based Movie Recommendation System using data from Kaggle.
+This ML project implements a Content-Based Movie Recommendation System using datasets from Kaggle.
 It allows users to search for a movie and returns 9 similar movies based on their content features.

 #### 📁 Datasets Used
 tmdb_5000_movies.csv